Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 Instead of pushing through the pain, what you might actually need is more active or passive recovery.
 Try foam rolling, stretching, or light movement to break up the inflammatory buildup in your muscles.

 In summary, if you’re experiencing any of the following, you might want to rethink the importance of your recovery routine:

 - Resistance to weight loss

 - Low Heart Rate Variability

 The solution?
 Call us Captain Obvious, but… Reduce your training volume.
 Incorporate more active or passive recovery days.
 Sleep in.
 Maybe take a few weeks off, if you’re really feeling icky.
 (You can also check out this post and this post for more in-depth recovery tips).

 If “taking it easy” is less than appealing, there’s another solution that will allow you to maintain your training schedule while still helping your body recover.

 It’s called Kion Flex.

-It includes a blend of high-quality ingredients that are clinically-proven to reduce mild, temporary joint discomfort, soreness, and swelling from overuse, including:
+It has a blend of high-quality, clinically-studied ingredients that help reduce mild, temporary joint discomfort, soreness, and swelling from overuse, including:

 Check out Kion Flex today, and kiss your sucky recovery days goodbye.